microsoft/atlas-design/site/src/atomics/aspect-ratio.md

 </div>
 ```

-In some scenarios, an element's intrinsic size is smaller than its container size, so the ratio isn't calculated.
+If the element's intrinsic size is smaller than its container size, the ratio isn't calculated.
 These elements will need to have its width set to `width: 100%` to calculate the height.
 This can be done with the use of [width atomics](./width.md) or [ image components](../components/image.md).

 ```html
 <div class="width-150 image padding-xxs">